xcart/xcart-docs/_pages/kb_en/general_setup/email_notifications/transfer_settings.md

 You can test the sending of email messages using the email addresses you have specified in the FROM/REPLY-TO settings section via the **Test email configuration** section at the bottom of the page.
    ![test.png]({{site.baseurl}}/attachments/ref_5QLrLCu7/test.png)

-## Specifying your SMTP server connection details
+## Specifying Your SMTP Server Connection Details

 If you want to send email notifications using an SMTP server different from the default one, enable the **'Use SMTP server'** option.
 This will allow you to specify the SMTP server connection details.